-The first run The first time you launch CrossOver, you should see the window below (if you are upgrading and already have Windows applications installed, you should see a list of them on the right-hand side of the window below):
+The first run The first time you launch CrossOver, you should see the window below (if you are upgrading and already have Windows applications installed, you should see them on the right-hand side of the window below):

 Installing a Windows program To install new Windows software, click the Install Windows Software button.
 The CrossOver Software Installer (pictured below) will appear.
 You can search for and select the application you wish to install.
 If the program you want to install is not specifically named, select Other Application.
-Then follow the steps provided by the CrossOver Software Installer.